ahryho/omoptrend/README.md

 # omoptrend

-_A small exercise to play around with an OMOP CDM dataset using [Eunomia](https://ohdsi.github.io/Eunomia/)._
+_A small exercise to play around with an [OMOP CDM](https://ohdsi.github.io/CommonDataModel/cdm54.html) dataset using [Eunomia](https://ohdsi.github.io/Eunomia/)._

 An R package for exploring patient condition trends in OMOP CDM databases.
 It provides functions to extract patient counts, visualize trends, and launch an interactive Shiny app.

-## The scope of the exercise
+## The scope

-Familiarize yourself with the [OMOP CDM](https://ohdsi.github.io/CommonDataModel/cdm54.html) format and the [Eunomia R package](https://github.com/OHDSI/Eunomia)

-The exercise involves the following:

 Create an R package that exports the following functions:

 1. `extractPatients(connection)`

-This function should take a database connection as input, and extract counts of all conditions by year and month from the condition occurence table in the OMOP CDM database.
-The function should be able to do this for different sql dialects using the [SqlRender R package](https://ohdsi.github.io/SqlRender/).
-It should return a data.frame with the data needed for the `plotTrend` function.
+This function takes a database connection as input, and extract counts of all conditions by year and month from the condition occurence table in the OMOP CDM database.
+The function is able to do this for different sql dialects using the [SqlRender R package](https://ohdsi.github.io/SqlRender/).
+It returns a data.frame with the data needed for the `plotTrend` function.

 2. `plotTrend(data, byMonth = FALSE)`